DrQuacks/fantasy-football/ai/context/DATASET_DOCUMENTATION.md

 - `pi_last4_home_passingYardsQB` - Last 4 games PI for QB passing yards (home games only)
 - `pi_last4_away_passingYardsQB` - Last 4 games PI for QB passing yards (away games only)

+**PI Calculation**:
+- Formula: `(Expected - Actual) / Expected`
+- Expected = What the offense was expected to do based on their season performance up to that point
+- Actual = What the offense actually did against this specific defense

 **PI Interpretation**:
 - Positive PI = Defense allowed fewer points than expected (good defense)
 - Negative PI = Defense allowed more points than expected (bad defense)
+- PI values are averages of per-game PI calculations for the specified time window

 **Data Availability**:
-- Week 1: No historical data available (NaN values for all PI columns)
+- **2019 Week 1**: No prior data available (all PI values set to 0.0)
-- Week 2+: Historical data becomes available for last1, last4, and season calculations
-- Early weeks may have limited data for last4 calculations
-- Cross-season data is used when available (e.g., last1 in week 1 may reference previous season)
+- **2020+ Week 1**: Uses previous season's data to calculate PI values (last1, last4, season all based on previous season performance)
+- **Week 2+**: Uses current season leave-one-out baseline for PI calculations
+- **Cross-season data**: Previous season games are used to fill out last1, last4, and season metrics when current season data is insufficient
+- **No NaN values**: All missing data is handled by setting PI values to 0.0

 **Total Columns**: ~615 columns covering all positions, stats, time windows, and home/away contexts